cassiomolin/http-patch-spring/README.md

   <img src="misc/patch-conversions.png" alt="Patch conversions" width="100%"/>
 </p>

-These conversions could be handled by Jackson, which provides an [extension module][jackson-datatype-jsr353] to work with JSON-P types, so that we can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing:
+These conversions could be handled by Jackson, which provides an [extension module][jackson-datatype-jsr353] to work with JSON-P types.
+With this extension module, we can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing, taking advantage of the powerful data-binding features that Jackson provides:

 ```xml
 <dependency>